 Our physicians, nurse practitioners and staff are committed to providing the best in the modern science and art of neurology to all those who seek our services including our patients, their families, our students, colleagues and community organizations.

-While some staff members were praised for their friendliness, others were criticized for being rude and unprofessional.
+While some doctors received praise for their thoroughness and compassion, others were criticized for being dismissive and not addressing patient concerns adequately.

 Administrative Challenges